 For my project I'm working with a European (UK) version.
-Opening up the case reveals a single PCB, shielded with metal casing.
+Opening up the case revealed a single PCB, shielded with metal casing.
 My board is marked as DOL-GBS-20.
-I've seen photos of boards marked DOL-GBS-01 and DOL-GBS-10 which are slightly different; for this project I'll only be describing information and modifications for the DOL-GBS-20; they may not work if repeated on other board revisions.
+I've seen photos of boards marked DOL-GBS-01 and DOL-GBS-10 which are slightly different; for this project I'll only be describing information and modifications for the DOL-GBS-20.
+They may not work if repeated on other board revisions.

 There are three main areas of interest on the board.
-At the back is the Gamecube connector/interface, at the front right are various voltage regulators and lastly at front left is what I'll call the Gameboy Advance of the board.
+At the back is the Gamecube connector/interface, at front right are various voltage regulators and lastly at front left is the CPU and ancillary components.

-That's because the chip marked CPU AGB A on the bottom of the board is the same as the CPU in the original Gameboy Advance.
+The CPU (marked CPU AGB A) on the bottom of the board is the same as the CPU in the original Gameboy Advance.
 There's a supporting SRAM chip, link port and of course the game slot.

-The GBA zone naturally lacks the screen, buttons and speaker of a GBA.
-There also isn't a clock crystal - more on this later.
+The board naturally lacks other normal GBA components such as the screen, buttons and speaker.
+There also isn't a clock crystal directly connected to the CPU - more on this later.

-The interface zone takes up the job of communicating between the Gamecube and the GBA zone.
-The zone is dominated by the GBS-DOL chip which on one side connects to the Gamecube port and on the other to the pins of the GBA CPU.
+The interface takes up the job of communicating between the Gamecube and the GBA CPU.
+This area is dominated by the GBS-DOL chip which on one side connects to the Gamecube port and on the other to the pins of the GBA CPU.
 In theory GBS-DOL emulates the screen, button and speaker circuitry, passing control inputs from the Gamecube and returning audio/visual data to be processed by the Gamecube.